study-ORCATech-cloud/git-labs/LAB04-Reset-Vs-Revert/README.md

 ---

-## 💬 What’s Next?
+## 💬 What's Next?
 Move on to [LAB05 - Stashing and Tagging](../LAB05-Stashing-And-Tagging/) to manage temporary changes and mark versions.

-Undo without fear — Git’s got your back! ⏪🧼🔁
+Undo without fear — Git's got your back! ⏪🧼🔁